-If an authorized adult cannot be present on the scheduled date, the family should request that the RHA reschedule the inspection.
-The RHA and family will agree on a new inspection date that generally should take place within five business days of the originally- scheduled date.
-The RHA may schedule an inspection more than five business days after the original date for good cause.
+If an adult family member or their authorized representative cannot be present on the scheduled date, the family should request that RHA reschedule the inspection.
+RHA and family will agree on a new inspection date that generally should take place within 5 business days of the originally- scheduled date.
+RHA may schedule an inspection more than 5 business days after the original date for good cause.